Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-6.md

 <!-- > -->

-Add a new mutation to your scema.
+Add a new mutation to your schema.
 It should include all of the fields but they can be null except the id.
 It should return the type.

 ```python
 type Mutation {